bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch5-2-5">5.2.5 Activity - Breaking design guidelines</h3>
 <!------------------------------------------------------------------------------------------------>

-For this activity, you\'ll need to find a Web site that violates one of the following design guidelines:
+For this activity, you&#39;ll need to find a Web site that violates one of the following design guidelines:

 1. Uses more than 2 different font-faces within a single page